Vision & strategy

 What we believe

-• Every person with dementia has the right to receive a timely diagnosis, the right to receive care, treatment and support that responds to their needs, and should have the best possible quality of life.
+• Every person with dementia has the right to receive a timely diagnosis, the right to receive post-diagnosis support, care and treatment that responds to their needs, and should have the best possible quality of life.

 • Care partners can and must be better supported in dealing with dementia.

-• Primary care practitioners, nurses and care workers are key to disseminating knowledge and supporting people with dementia and their care partners, and must be well informed about dementia.
+• Primary care practitioners, nurses and care workers are key to disseminating knowledge and supporting people with dementia and the care partners and must be well informed about dementia.

-• It may be possible to reduce risk of developing dementia at a population level through means including education, smoking cessation, control of diabetes and hypertension, avoiding head injury, moderating alcohol consumption, regular exercise, good diet, social engagement and mental activity, meaning that fewer people at particular ages develop dementia.
+• It may be possible to reduce risk of developing dementia at a population level through improving education, smoking cessation, control of diabetes and hypertension, avoiding head injury, moderating alcohol consumption, regular exercise, good diet, social engagement and mental activity, reducing pollution, and treating hearing loss, meaning that fewer people at particular ages develop dementia.

 • Brain health promotion must be integrated into public health campaigns, with the message that it is never too early or too late in life to make changes.

-• Ultimately there will be treatments that will effectively slow or stop the progression of Alzheimer’s disease and other dementias, and it is essential that governments and health systems are prepared.
+• Ultimately there will be treatments that will effectively slow or stop the progression of Alzheimer’s disease and other dementias, and it is essential that governments and health systems are prepared to regulate, pay for and make those accessible.
+This also includes diagnosis preparedness.

 • If governments, global institutions, foundations, companies and individuals unite to take action, we can improve outcomes for people with the dementia and their care partners.